We use a standard set of machine information collected from the host for

 The artifact defines where the data lives.
 Once it is retrieved by GRR a parser can optionally be applied to turn the collected information into a more useful format, such as parsing a browser history file to produce URLs.

-New artifacts should be added to the forensic artifacts repository.
+New artifacts should be added to the [forensic artifacts repository] artifact-repository.

 The changes can be imported into GRR by running